lesLaitues/lesLaitues.github.io/pages/blog/2018/08/23/la-programmation-est-elle-un-art.md

 Speaking of the "expert's eye", here is another problem: only coders read each other's code, so the code itself as an art is a niche market.
 Moreover, one will agree that it is rather difficult to convey emotions such as joy, anger, envy, or sadness with programming:

-> Johyn says, "You can't really transmit a message through source code. »
+> Johyn says, "You can't really transmit a message through source code."

 It is at this moment that Quentin brings an example: a random alchemy circle generator, coded in C# and PHP (see *Sources* below).
 We agree that this program is artistic, but where does art reside?